fusion-energy/neutronics_material_maker/README.md

 ```sh
 nmm.Compound('Li2ZrO3',enriched_isotopes=(nmm.Isotope('Li', 6, 0.9), nmm.Isotope('Li', 7, 0.1)))
 ```
-Other input options for creating compounds include setting a packing_fraction and theoretical_density which both perform the same operation.
+Other input options for creating Compounds include setting a packing_fraction and theoretical_density which both perform the same operation.
 The density of the resulting compound is multiplied by the input packing fraction or theoretical density.
 Both are included to allow pebble beds which are made of pebbles that are not at 100% density.
 ```sh
 $ solid_ceramic = nmm.Compound('Be12Ti')
 $ pebble_bed_ceramic = nmm.Compound('Be12Ti',packing_fraction=0.64)
 ```
-The density of the two compounds can be found with the density_g_per_cm3 property.
+The density of the two Compounds can be found with the density_g_per_cm3 property.
 ```sh
 $ solid_ceramic.density_g_per_cm3
 >>>2.2801067618505506
 $ pebble_bed_ceramic.density_g_per_cm3
 >>>1.4592683275843523
 ```
 Other input options for Compunds include pressure_Pa and temperature_K which are used when calculating the density of ideal gases.
-This function only works for Helium at the moment but could be exspanded in the future.
+This function only works for Helium at the moment but could be expanded in the future.
 ```sh
 $ He_compound = nmm.Compound('He', pressure_Pa = 8.0E6, temperature_K = 823.0)
 $ He_compound.density_g_per_cm3_idea_gas
 >>> 0.004682671945463105
 ```

-Once a compound has been created various properties can be exstracted including material cards suitable for Serpent simulation and density.
+Once a compound has been created various properties can be extracted including material cards suitable for Serpent simulation and density.
 ```sh
 $ example_compound = nmm.Compound('Li4SiO4',enriched_isotopes=(nmm.Isotope('Li', 6, 0.9), nmm.Isotope('Li', 7, 0.1)))
 $ example_compound.enriched_isotopes